scify/laravel-cookies-consent/README.md

   more structured way.
 - A new, clean, and intuitive UI for the cookies consent modal.
 - An option to present the cookies consent dialog in a separate page instead of a modal.
-- A stick cookies button that allows users to change their cookies preferences at any time.
+- A sticky cookies button that allows users to change their cookies preferences at any time.
 This button is optional and it's existence can be tweaked in the configuration file.
 - A separate page for the cookies preferences, where users can read more about each cookie category and change their preferences.
+- Multi-lingual support.
+The plugin comes with 6 built-in languages: English, Greek, Spanish, German, Italian, and Swedish.
+You can add your own language by publishing the translations and editing/adding your own translations.

 ## Installation